Installation

 Once you know docker is running, you can install and start SOLQC with this simple line from the terminal (or any other command line prompt) :

-The first time you run this line, it will download SOLQC from what's called a DockerHub, so this might take a couple of minutes.
-Once it finish the download it will start the program.
-To access it you'll need to open your browser and copy in the following address (or just click on address):
+The first time you run this line, it will download SOLQC from DockerHub.
+This might take a couple of minutes.
+Once the download is finished, it will automatically start SOLQC.
+To access it, you'll need to open your browser and copy the following addressarrow-up-right (or just click on 'address'):

 If all went well you should see the following screen:

-We highly recommend doing our toy example next.
+We highly recommend going through our toy example in the following section.

 Last updated